 - 1. The Architectural Review Committee shall maintain and regulate standards for storefront and grade-level exterior construction, including but not limited to: - 2.
 Customer entrances should be clearly defined and highly visible.
 Provide primary entry from the street entries into the building from the street where appropriate. - 3.
-Portions of the storefront at the building line may be set back to further articulate grade-level spaces and to provide opportunities for additional pedestrian amenities.
+Portions of the storefront at the building line may be set back to further articulate gradelevel spaces and to provide opportunities for additional pedestrian amenities.
 Seats, landscaping, and other pedestrian conveniences must remain out of the clear movement zone of the sidewalk.
-Building setbacks offer possible locations for these amenities as well as for bicycle racks. - Provide a pattern of transparent glazing at both grade and second floor levels to increase visual communication between inside and outside and o increase the pedestrian's sense of safety.
-Consider integrating transparency into building entryways located near storefronts.

-- To the greatest extent possible, maintain glazing at the street level as an uninterrupted pattern.
-Where it must be broken, minimize the amount of opaque wall surface between window segments. - 6.
-Grade level businesses should provide loading and trash collection access ways placed between
+Building setbacks offer possible locations for these amenities as well as for bicycle racks. - 4.
+Provide pattern transparent glazing at both grade and second floor levels increase visual communication between inside and outside and to increase the pedestrian's sense of safety.
+Consider integrating transparency into building entryways located near storefronts. - 5.
+To the greatest extent possible, maintain glazing at the street level as an uninterrupted pattern.
+Where it - must be broken, minimize the amount of opaque wall surface between window segments.

-- Grade-level businesses and storefronts should provide features and pedestrian-oriented amenities at the street, such as display windows, awnings, etc. - 8.
+- 7. Grade-level businesses and storefronts should provide features and pedestrian-oriented amenities at the street, such as display windows, awnings, etc. - 8.
 Exterior lighting at the storefront or grade-level business along its full length is encouraged.
 Where lighting is provided, fixtures should be attached to the façade with the bottom of the fixture at no less than 8 feet above finished grade.